NoahCornish/durhamregionCOVID-19/README.md

 Durham VOCs Positivity will be updated on Wednesday's.

-It will be updated daily by 10:00PM EST
+It will be updated daily